Benefitting from an Information Landscape Audit

-Michael Martin, Engagement manager at Decision Inc.
+Michael Martin, Senior Client Partner, Decision Inc.

 The explosive growth of big data means companies can gain greater insights across the entire organisation.
 Thanks to the real-time nature of the digital world, decision-makers can more dynamically react to market conditions than in the past.
 A vital tool, which helps unpack the potential in this environment, is the Information Landscape Audit (ILA).